laurencelundblade/t_cose/CONTRIBUTING.md

 ## Branch strategy

 The master branch is maintained at commercial quality.
-It only support COSE_Sign1.
+It only supports COSE_Sign1.
 Changes against it must be very complete.
 Periodically a new 1.x release is made from the master branch.